Niko and the Sword of Light

-Niko and the Sword of Light is an American flash animated streaming television series co-produced by Amazon Studios and Titmouse, Inc. The series is based on an animated comic book of the same name and debuted on Amazon Prime Video as a pilot that premiered January 15, 2015.
+Niko and the Sword of Light is an American flash animated television series co-produced by Amazon Studios and Titmouse, Inc. The series is based on an animated comic book of the same name and debuted on Amazon Prime Video as a pilot that premiered January 15, 2015.
 It was later picked up as a full series.

 On August 4, 2017, it was announced that the series was renewed for a second and final season.
 The first half of season 2 premiered on December 27, 2018.
 The series concluded on September 6, 2019.

 Synopsis

 The series is centered around a 10-year-old human boy named Niko, who is one of the last of his kind in a strange world as he goes on an adventure to bring light back to his land.